-Jim O’Grady, transportation reporter of WNYC, hosts an evening featuring distinguished experts Nicole Gelinas, senior fellow of The Manhattan Institute; Owen Gutfreund, Hunter College associate professor of Urban Affairs and Planning; Paul Steely White, executive director, Transportation Alternatives; and Jeff Zupan, senior fellow, Regional Planning Association. – all of whom are in the forefront of the search for an answer to one of the most basic and pressing questions of urban life: How do we get from here to there?
+Jim O’Grady, transportation reporter of WNYC, hosted an evening featuring distinguished experts Nicole Gelinas, senior fellow of The Manhattan Institute; Owen Gutfreund, Hunter College associate professor of Urban Affairs and Planning; Paul Steely White, executive director, Transportation Alternatives; and Jeff Zupan, senior fellow, Regional Planning Association. – all of whom are in the forefront of the search for an answer to one of the most basic and pressing questions of urban life: How do we get from here to there?

 Event hashtags: #rhevents #changingny #publictransit #bikenyc #walknyc

 Nicole Gelinas is the Searle Freedom Trust Fellow at the Manhattan Institute and a contributing editor of City Journal.
 Gelinas writes on urban economics and finance, municipal and corporate finance, and business issues.
 She is a Chartered Financial Analyst (CFA) charterholder and a member of the New York Society of Securities Analysts.
 Her most recent book, After the Fall: Saving Capitalism from Wall Street and Washington, was published on November 2009 by Encounter Books.
 Gelinas was a business journalist for Thomson Financial in New York, where she covered the international syndicated-loan and private-debt markets, and also wrote a regular op-ed column for the New York Post.
 She has also written for the The New York Times, The Wall Street Journal, the Los Angeles Times, Crain’s New York Business and National Review Online, among other publications.
 Gelinas graduated from the Newcomb College of Tulane University with a B.A. in English literature.
 She and her husband live in Manhattan.